ali-mohammed-khair-nasser/Static-HTML-Website-Designs/README.md

 ### In this repositry you will find the following themes
 Click on the theme name to see the live preview
-- [Canox](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Canox%20-%20Blog%20Template%20Theme/index.html): Modern and professional blog theme for making a professional blogging website.
+- [Canox](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Canox%20-%20Blog%20Template%20Theme/index.html): Simple, clean, personal, modern and professional blog ideal for making a professional blogging, it is a perfect choice for personal blog.
+This template is 100% responsive so it is compatible with many devices.
 - [Konish](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Konish%20-%20Company%20Landing%20Page%20Template/index.html): Beautiful landing page for technical company.
 - [Sass](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sass%20-%20Company%20Landing%20Page%20Template/index.html): Another landing page for a company.
 - [Sellvas](https://ali-mohamed-nasser.github.io/Static-HTML-Website-Designs/Sellvas%20-%20Blog%20%26%20Magazine%20Template%20Theme/landing%20page.html): Magazine & blog tempate theme in elegant and clean design magazine & blog theme.
 Paked with everything you need to set up a beautiful blog & photo gallery, it's modern minimalistic design, easy to maintenance and impeccable polish in every detail with friendly support.
 And this theme contains more than 10+ layout variations and many post and error pages styles to match every style of the design.